AI algorithms

 https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LinearRegression.html

 Linear regression is a parametric statistical technique that fits the linear relationship between the target and features.
-Best suited for Z-Score preprocessor
+Best suited for Z-Score preprocessor.

 Keras Neural Networks